davidagler/truthtablegenerator/README.md

 # Logic Syntax Checker & Truth-Table Generator

 Checks the syntax of propositional logic formulas and generates a truth table from the formula.
-There is also a GUI.
+There is also a GUI (using [flet](https://flet.dev/)).

 If you are looking for a truthtable generator for Python, then I would recommend this one: [truth-table-generator](https://pypi.org/project/truth-table-generator/).
 I'm not a programmer.
-I made this because I always wanted to learn how to create a truth table generator.
-I submitted it as a final project of [Harvard's CS50p](https://cs50.harvard.edu/python/2022/).
+I made this because I always to create a truth table generator.
+I submitted it as a final project for [Harvard's CS50p](https://cs50.harvard.edu/python/2022/).

 ## Installation

-At least at this point, I would copy the repo.
+Copy the repo.

 ## Usage/Examples

+The `logic_generator.py` has two main classes: the `WffValidator` class and the `TruthTable` class.
+The former checks syntax, the latter generates a truth table.

-Pass a string to an instantiation of the `WffValidator` class.
+With respect to the `WffValidator` class, a string is passed to an instantiation of the `WffValidator` class.
 When the `.valid_wff()` method is used on this instantiation, the terminal will print out whether the wff is syntactically correct.

 ```python
 s = "A^~B"